TV Series With a Dark Side

 Genre: Supernatural Drama | Mystery.
 Parts are dark so it's on this list.

 What's it About?

-Critics say it somewhat similar to a film the writers of The OA wrote called The Sound of My Voice in 2011 where the lead character is from the future.
-I don't know, I haven't seen that yet.
-The OA, aka Prairie Johnson, tells a long story to a group of people she rounds up after turning up in her home town on a bridge, has been missing for some time.
+Critics say it somewhat similar to a film the writers of The OA wrote called The Sound of My Voice (2011).
+This could be a clue as one of the characters is from the future.
+The OA, aka Prairie Johnson, tells a long story to a group of people she rounds up after turning up in her hometown on a bridge, has been missing for some time.

 The group consort in the middle of the night, in an abandoned house in the street.
 In part of her explanation of how she came back, Prairie tells them that she was held captive in 'cage' elaborately set up containing other people who had also been captured.
 Together they were all stowed under a house in the wilderness and used as test bunnies.

 As for the rest of the story, I really can’t explain more than that without ruining the series for someone who hasn't watched it.